 The definition of patriarchy is the control over women’s reproductive rights.
 The dinosaurs are all female, they’re locked up in cages.
-Their sexual rights are “controlled” by a group of rich white males.
+Their sexual rights are “controlled” by a group of rich males.
 The movie plays on the anecdotal feminist paradise.
-The all female dino island is a literal aberration to God, and as a punishment, man is punished for attempting to control the awe inspiring power of nature.
+The all-female dino island is a literal aberration to God, and as a punishment, man is punished for attempting to control the awe-inspiring power of nature.
 The unisex form of birth control, which is supposed to prevent the dinosaurs from ever forming their own societies, has been inexplicably replaced by what appears to be the will of God.
 The audiences castration anxiety literally takes over the traditional conventions of the ‘theme park’.
 Everyone is eaten alive because they attempted to mess with the ‘natural’ order of things.
 As Dr. Malcolm puts it, ‘life finds a way’, and the dinosaurs magically change sexes.
-Finally when the ‘phallic’ makes an appearance, the castration anxiety is put to rest.
+Finally, when the ‘phallic’ makes an appearance, the castration anxiety is put to rest.

-Towards the end of the movie Dr. Grant explains how the Dinosaurs have changed sexes.
-The audience is comforted, no longer in a state of panic by the unnatural island, everything is in it’s right place, and now the human involvement only intrudes on the ‘natural’ order of things – it’s time for the characters to leave.
+Towards the end of the movie, Dr. Grant explains how the Dinosaurs have changed sexes.
+The audience is comforted, no longer in a state of panic by the unnatural island, everything is in the right place, and now the human involvement only intrudes on the ‘natural’ order of things – it’s time for the characters to leave.
 The dino-society is self-sustaining, the human interaction as impregnator playing God is now unnecessary.
 The Dinosaurs have moved on from in vitro fertilization to the ‘real’ thing.

 Disagree?
 Name ONE movie that does not include a scopophilic gaze.
 Leave your reply in the comments.